EvHaus/test-runner-benchmarks/README.md

 - `jest`: Same test suite, but running using Jest.
 - `jest-swc`: Same as `jest` but using `@swc/jest` instead of `ts-jest`.
 - `vitest`: Same test suite, but running using Vitest.
 NOTE: That benchmarks include vitest with the `isolate` setting both enabled and disabled due to [this issue](https://github.com/vitest-dev/vitest/issues/229#issuecomment-1003235680)
+- `bun`: Same test suite, but running using Bun.

 ## Results